yasershahi/studio-appimage/README.md

 - Every pull request to the main branch
 - Manual trigger through the GitHub Actions interface

 The built AppImage will be available as an artifact in the GitHub Actions run.
+You can download it from the [Actions](https://github.com/yasershahi/studio-appimage/actions) page:
+1. Click on the latest successful workflow run
+2. Scroll down to the "Artifacts" section
+3. Download the AppImage file

 ## Using the AppImage

-1. Download the AppImage from the latest release or build it yourself
+1. Download the AppImage from the [Actions](https://github.com/yasershahi/studio-appimage/actions) page or build it yourself
 2. Make it executable:
    ```bash
    chmod +x Studio-*.AppImage